-EDU 451 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3)

-Physical Education candidates develop knowledge and skills for planning, implementing and evaluating appropriate effective physical education progressions and programs for grades K-12.
-The course will focus on knowledge skills related to effective instructional strategies, efficient management and organizational principals, and motivational techniques specific to teaching physical education.
+EDU 451 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3) Physical Education candidates develop knowledge and skills for planning implementing and evaluating on knowledge skills related to effective instructional strategies, efficient management and organizational principals, and motivational techniques specific to teaching physical education.
 Does not count toward a major in Physical Education.
 A 48 hour eight-week field experience is a course requirement.
 This course should be taken during the semester preceding student teaching.
 Prerequisite: Admission to the Teacher Education Program.
 Fall, annually.